-- The Liquor Commissioner validates all DuPage County liquor licenses with his signature.
+- The Liquor Commissioner validates all DuPage County liquor licenses.

-- The Commissioner is authorized to make reasonable rules and take action in the performance of his duties as Liquor Commissioner.
+- The Commissioner is authorized to make reasonable rules and take action in the performance of the duties as Liquor Commissioner.

 - The Commissioners responsible to call and preside over all meetings and hearings regarding the Liquor Ordinance of DuPage.

 Information on obtaining a DuPage County annual liquor license, such as associated fees, application, and information on the process, can be found on the DuPage County Clerk's web page under "Obtaining Licenses" or at 630-407-5500.

 For temporary liquor licenses, a downloadable version is now available.
 View a Temporary Liquor License Application Form, and here for the View the Temporary Liquor License Instructions.

 For all questions regarding the DuPage County Liquor Commission, please contact the DuPage County Clerk's office or the DuPage County Board Chair's office.

 Effective Jan.
 1, 2022 Public Act 101-0668 amends the Illinois Liquor Code to allow additional methods of delivery to the final consumer.
 The three new methods of delivery include: